-Outstanding quality for a camera that can fit in your pocket with the 22mm "prime lens" attached.
-The camera does look a bit strange with the 18-55mm lens attached.
+This was outstanding specs for a camera that can fit in your pocket with the 22mm "prime lens" attached.
+The camera does look a bit strange with the 18-55mm lens attached, but with the smaller mirrorless bodies and larger mirrorless lenses, this is the norm.
+But, enough of the overview, what are you really curious about when it comes to the EOS M camera?

 One of the first places I go to read feedback from buyers is Amazon.
 You can read the reviews here:Canon EOS M Review on Amazon